wilsonmar/oss-perf/jenkins.md

    PROTIP: Viewing a specific run is more frequently done that reviewing historical trends.

+0. Select from the context menu <strong>Console Output</strong> for the particular run clicked.

 0. Click <strong>Back to Dashboard</strong> to return to the Jobs/Projects list.

    <a id="Workspace">